 But, weight shift is the beast – the problem almost all of softball players have.
 Our goal, when their feet move and the drive foot (right foot for righthanders, left for lefties) contacts, the ground, is that they’ll get some hip displacement.
 What this means is that their lead hip sticks out in front as their weight “sits” back on the rear leg.

 Sara (below) came in throwing in the 52-54 range, using the mechanics on the left.
 She recently was cruising at 57-58 over numerous throws, in part because her weight shift has improved.
 And, she still isn’t as strong at it as we want her to be, so we know 60s are in her future.
 In her video below, you can see a very slight, momentary pause on her backside – this has been one of the keys to her velocity increase.

 #2 Long Toss With Lighter Balls To Eliminate A Low Elbow

 Long toss is a great tool for teaching a “climbing” elbow.
-Really, the elbow doesn’t climb in a throw – we want the upper arm at shoulder height during the backswing, then it will stay even with the shoulders as it accelerates.
+Really, the low elbow in softball doesn’t climb the way we want, meaning that it moves up and over top of the ball.
+We want the upper arm at shoulder height during the backswing, then it will stay even with the shoulders as it accelerates.
 It appears, from the side, to climb because the shoulders tilt.
 It’s good to help visualize proper arm action by referring to a good elbow as a climbing elbow, because the contrary is a dropping elbow.

-One of the tools we used to facilitate this change was long toss with lighter balls – baseballs and underweight softballs helped her change her movement pattern, which we believe was poor in the first place due to the huge, heavy standard softball she is forced to throw.
+One of the tools I use to facilitate this change is long tossing with lighter balls–baseballs and underweight softballs helped her change her movement pattern, which we believe was poor in the first place due to the huge, heavy standard softball she is forced to throw.
 Getting quality practice with a lighter ball helped her groove in the new arm action, and now it sticks even with a heavy regulation ball.